ItzSelenux/SGLauncher/README.md

 ## Configuration:

-You can use the Settings (sglauncher-cfg) program to easily edit the values with a GUI
+You can use the Settings (sglauncher --cfg) program to easily edit the values with a GUI

 | Item | Description | Possible values| Values explanation| example
 | --- | --- | --- | --- | --- |